Volunteering With PCRG

 - We can accommodate most food allergies, we will collect this information before the project begins.

 - Every project and camp is different.
-More details about camp life, including required equipment/gear list and other logistics will be provided well in advance of the project.
+More details about camp life and other logistics will be provided well in advance of the project.
+You can also see about what gear to bring by checking out our gear list of recommended and required items to bring along.

 How Does That Sound?
 Ready to Hit the Field?